augustine0890/backend-blockchain-roadmap/web3/bc/blockchain-basics.md

   - maxPriorityFeePerGas: the maximum amount of gas to be included as a tip to the miner.
 # Algorithms and Techniques
 ## Public-key Cryptography
+- Elliptic Curve Cryptography (ECC) family of algorithms is used in Bitcoin as well as Ethereum Blockchain for generating the key pair.
+-
 - Asymmetric key cryptography --> public-key cryptography
   - Using the pair of private and public keys (RSS, ECC)
 ## Hashing - Compression Functions